 Supinoxin is a potential first-in-class small molecule inhibitor of phosphorylated-p68, a protein that we believe plays a key role in cancer growth, progression and metastasis.
 Phosphorylated p68 results in up-regulation of cancer-related genes and a subsequent proliferation of cancer cells and tumor growth.
-Additional information about Supinoxin, including about the current Phase I dose-escalation clinical trial in cancer patients with solid tumors designed to evaluate the safety, tolerability, dose-limiting toxicities and MTD, can be found in Item 1 of this Annual Report.
-We expect that expenses related to Supinoxin will increase slightly in 2016 compared to 2015 as we expect to reach the MTD/recommended Phase Ib/IIa dose in the first half of 2016 and will continue development with a two arm Phase Ib/IIa study.
+Additional information about Supinoxin, including about the Phase I dose-escalation clinical trial in cancer patients with solid tumors designed to evaluate the safety, tolerability, dose-limiting toxicities and recommended Phase II dose, can be found in Item 1 of this Annual Report.
+We expect that expenses related to Supinoxin will remain flat in 2017 compared to 2016 as we initiated a Phase IIa study in patients with triple negative breast cancer.